gramcracker/NaturalSelection/README.md

 ## prerequisites:
-as of now, pygame must be installed and some neural network framework in the future to utilize DQN.
+As of now, pygame must be installed which is only supported up to python 3.
+A neural network framework will be used the future to utilize DQN.